filipbrecher/Region-creator/README.md

       let board = regionCreator.board;
     }

-### Managing time
+### Managing runtime

 Sometimes the program can take a long time to create a board because it can get stuck.
 To partially prevent this, you can set the  maximum amount of time you want the program to try to create one board.
 If the program doesn't succeed to create it in that time, it will try to create it again.
 You can set the time using the variable maxOneTime.
 The time is set in seconds.
-This is set to 0.1 seconds by default, so if you are creating a large board, it is recommended to adjust the time to your needs.
+This is set to 1 second by default, so if you are creating a large board, it is recommended to adjust the time to your needs.

     regionCreator.maxOneTime = 0.1; // 0.1 seconds